alyadevii/Data-Visualization/README.md

 # Data Visualization Examples

-This repository contains examples of data visualization projects that I created using Looker Studio and Tableau.
+This repository contains examples of data visualizations created using Looker Studio and Tableau.
+The visualizations showcase insights from various datasets, demonstrating different dashboard designs and analytical perspectives.

 ---

+## Tools Used

+- **Looker Studio**
+- **Tableau**

+---

 ## Contents

-- Sample dashboards and reports created with Looker Studio
-- Data visualizations built using Tableau
-- Supporting images and files demonstrating different visualization techniques
+- COVID-19 Dashboard: Visualizes total deaths by province, new cases over time, active cases by island, and recovery data.
+- E-Commerce Dashboard: Displays sales by country, sales by product category, daily sales trends, and top-selling products.
+- Netflix Movies and TV Shows Dashboard: Shows distribution of movies and TV shows worldwide, number per year, top directors, and rating system overview.

 ---

-## Purpose
+## How to Use

-The goal of this repository is to showcase my skills in creating interactive and insightful data visualizations using popular BI tools like Looker Studio and Tableau.
+You can browse the dashboards by opening the image files located in this repository.
+These images are snapshots of interactive dashboards designed to provide clear insights into the data.

 ---

-## Usage
+## Insights & Conclusions

-Feel free to explore the dashboards and images to understand various visualization styles and methods.
-These examples can be used as references for building your own data visualizations.
+- COVID-19 data highlights the regions most affected in terms of deaths and active cases, with a detailed view of recovery progress.
+- E-Commerce data reveals consumer segments driving sales and product categories with highest revenue.
+- Netflix dashboard shows trends in content production over years, popular genres, and distribution worldwide.

 ---

-## Contact
+## License

-If you have any questions or feedback, please reach out to me.
+This project is for educational purposes and open to anyone interested in data visualization techniques.

 ---

-Thank you for visiting this repository!
+Thank you for visiting!